robonyong/robonyong.github.io/content/about.md

 ---
-title: 'Background'
+title: "Background"
 ---

 Software Engineer, former layabout lit major.
-Currently leading vehicle comms at Cruise Automation, building pipes and rules engines to give some cars some purpose.
+Currently at Aquarium Learning, infrastructuring some machine learners.

 I fiddle with new frameworks and somewhat new tech in my free time.
 Also working on a spicy noodle soup recipe.